bisanalytic/php-cackle-sync/README.md

 3. Parent comments in local db have the local comment's ID

+4. All comment from cackle will saved to your database

-4. Comment's template display all comments at the page for SEO
+5. Comment's template display all comments at the page for SEO